Presearch Docs

 Installation options

-If you have any questions, you can join our helpful nodes telegram group or discord #node.
+If you have any questions, you can join our helpful or .

 Before you continue the node setup process, it is good to decide where your node would be running.
 Typical setups are following: